 (1) Employed Full-Time Head(s) of work-able households employed full- time in FY 2016 is 6.
 The number of heads of household employed full-time is not expected to change as a result of this activity.
-Heads of work-able households employed full-time is 22.
-The change in heads of household in this category may reflect more accurate reporting available through the larger sample size available in FY 2019 than was available for the FY 2016 baseline.
-Percentage of total workable households employed full-time in FY 2016 is 9%.
-The percentage of work-able heads of household employed full-time is not expected to change as a result of this activity.
-Percentage of total workable households employed full-time is 9%.
+Heads of work-able households employed full- time is 18.
+The change in heads of household in this category may reflect more accurate reporting available through Percentage of total workable households employed full-time in FY 2016 is 9%.
+The percentage of work-able households employed full-time is not expected to change as a result of this activity.
+Percentage of total workable households employed full-time is 10%. the larger sample size available in FY 2020 than was available for the FY 2016 baseline.
+The percentage of work-able households in this category has remained relatively stable.
 (2) Employed Part-Time Head(s) of households employed part-time in FY 2016 is 14.
 The number of heads of household employed part-time is not expected to change as a result of this activity.
-Heads of work-able households employed part-time is 37.
+Heads of work-able households employed part- time is 24.
 The change in heads of household in this category may reflect more accurate reporting available through Percentage of total workable households employed part-time in FY 2016 is 22%.
-The percentage of work-able heads of household employed part-time is not expected to change as a result of this activity.
-Percentage of total workable households employed full-time is 16%. the larger sample size available in FY 2019 than was available for the FY 2016 baseline.
+The percentage of work-able households employed part-time is not expected to change as a result of this activity.
+Percentage of total workable households employed full-time is 13%. the larger sample size available in FY 2020 than was available for the FY 2016 baseline.
 (3) Enrolled in an Educational Program Head(s) of households enrolled in an educational program in FY 2016 is 8.
 The number of heads of household enrolled in an educational program is not expected to change as a result of this activity.
-Heads of work- able households enrolled in an educational program is 17.
+Heads of work- able households enrolled in an educational program is 18.
 The change in heads of household in this category may reflect more accurate reporting available through the larger sample size Percentage of total workable households enrolled in an educational program in FY 2016 is 12%.
-The percentage of work-able heads of household enrolled in an educational program is not expected to change as a result of this activity.
-Percentage of total workable households enrolled in an educational is 7%. available in FY 2019 than was available for the FY 2016 baseline.
+The percentage of work-able households enrolled in an educational program is not expected to change as a result of this activity.
+Percentage of total workable households enrolled in an educational is 10%. available in FY 2020 than was available for the FY 2016 baseline.
+The percentage of work-able households in this category has remained relatively stable.